Kordrad/Confiks/packages/cli/README.md

 - [husky][husky]: Enables Git hooks.
 - [lint-stagged][lint-stagged]: Lints only the files that are staged in Git.
 - [prettier][prettier]: A code formatter.
+  - [prettier-plugin-organize-attributes][prettier-plugin-organize-attributes]: Organize your HTML attributes automatically with Prettier
 - [pretty-quick][pretty-quick]: Runs Prettier on your changed files.

 ### Package Managers Support